Daniel-car1/nd00333_AZMLND_C2-master/starter_files/README.md

 # Operationalizing Machine Learning

 *TODO:* Write an overview to your project.\
-This project was all about investigating the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) with cloud-based Machine Learning methods using the Microsoft Azure ML studio and the Python SDK with the focus on deploying an Auto ML model, consuming the REST endpoint and using pipeline automation to launch the model automated into production. \
+This project was all about investigating the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) with cloud-based Machine Learning methods using the Microsoft Azure ML studio and the Python SDK with the focus on deploying an Auto ML model, consuming the REST endpoint and using pipeline automation to launch the model automated into production, automating the Machine Learning process to consume the endpoint from customers. \
 A screencast (!!Link zu Youtube!!) was recorded, showing the key steps and the performance of the model, generated in this project.